buchananc/inApinch/README.md

 <br />
 <br />
 ## Acknowledgments
-Hat tip to the TA's and instructors who were so kind and helped us out along the way!
+Hat tip to the TA's and instructors who were kind enough to help us out along the way!